Trustroots/trustpass/README.md

            placeholder="Password"
            tr-trustpass="{maximum: true, special: false, messageGuide: 'Make sure your password meets these requirements:'}" ng-minlength="9"
+           ng-maxlength="90"
            ng-model="password">
   </div>
   <button type="submit" ng-disabled="demo.password.$invalid" class="btn btn-primary">Sign in</button>
 </form>
 ```

+Password model will have `$invalid` set true and `$error.trustpass` set true when any of the tests fail.
+You can then style your form or input with [Angular validation classes](https://docs.angularjs.org/guide/forms#using-css-classes).

 ## Options
 Pass a json object to `tr-trustpass` like this: `tr-trustpass="{maximum: true, special: false}"`